 Exploring this picturesque state on a boomer road trip is a great way to see Maine’s charming seaside towns, but when it comes to visiting Portland, make sure to include plenty of time to explore properly.
 Guest contributor, Candi Licence from Candi and Michael on the Move, is here with some useful travel tips for exploring Portland, Maine.

-Portland Maine’s combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
-Yet, it also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.
+Portland’s, combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
+Yet, the city also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.

 Located on southern Maine’s rugged, rocky coast and less than 2 hours from Boston, Portland can be explored over a long weekend.
 It includes big city attractions like museums, opera, and ballet.
-While parks, hiking trails, and nearby islands make it an attractive destination for nature lovers as well.
+While parks, hiking trails, and nearby islands make Portland an attractive destination for nature lovers as well.

 Portland’s confined peninsula location forces it to be a compact, walkable city.
 The variety of excellent shopping and dining experiences makes it hard to narrow down your preferred top choices.